 It’s a good idea to keep it modest when it comes to the number of shares you purchase in penny stocks.
 Many new investors get greedy and drop as much as they can on penny stocks with the belief that they stand to make that much more in return.

-Avoid Broker Fees
+How to Avoid Broker Fees on Penny Stocks

-Nonetheless, you can find brokers that don’t enforce these surcharges and let you trade penny stocks as if they were on the major exchanges.
+Nonetheless, you can find brokers that don’t enforce these surcharges and let you trade penny stocks as if they were on major exchanges.
 This arrangement would keep trading expenses at a minimum.
 SmartAsset’s online brokerage comparison tool can help you find the best trading platform for your investing needs.

 Tips on Investing in Penny Stocks